Top

 For the long list including details, see Minnesota Statues: Chapter 169.

-The second way to set speed limits is a scientific study.
+The second way to set speed limits is a traffic investigation.
 There are several methods, and they all use information about driver behavior (how fast are we driving and are we crashing), the roadway (straight vs. curve; up and down vs. flat) and the roadside (fixed objects close to the road; steep slopes).
 The Commissioner of Transportation holds the authority to establish speed limits on nearly all roads in Minnesota.
 This unified authority allows for a uniform approach for establishing speed limits.
 There are several ways an agency can establish its own speed limits, most notably a city may set a speed limit after it meets a specific set of criteria on roads it owns.

 How and when does a scientific study to set speed happen?